 Explaining The Discrepancy between Findings

 How can these contradicting results be explained?
 One option, that is explored in this thesis, is that they stem from methodological limitations of some of these studies.
-For example, the way consciousness is measured might strongly affect the obtained results: if the awareness measure is not sensitive enough to discover residual awareness, the researcher might falsely ascribe conscious processes to unconscious processing (Sand & Nilsson, 2016).
-Such insensitivity can stem from several factors: the objective task might probe features of the stimulus that are irrelevant to the tested feature (Merikle, 1992; Newell & Shanks, 2014;note that this could also lead to overestimation of awareness; Michel, 2022).
-In addition, introducing a long delay between the presentation of the stimulus and the awareness measure might cause subjects to forget that they had some experience of it (Lagnado et al., 2006; Newell & Shanks, 2014; Ogilvie & Carruthers, 2014).
-Underestimation of awareness can also occur if the subject uses a very strict criterion when judging whether she saw the prime (Eriksen, 1960; Hannula et al., 2005; Peters & Lau, 2015).
-Finally, if the objective task is too difficult, subjects can be at chance even if they do see the stimulus, or parts of it, and their motivation to perform the task on invisible stimuli can also be hindered, leading to worse performance (Pratte & Rouder, 2009).
+For example, the way consciousness is measured might strongly affect the obtained results: if the awareness measure is not sensitive enough to discover residual awareness, the researcher might falsely attribute unconscious processes to conscious processing (Sand & Nilsson, 2016).
+Such insensitivity can occur if the objective task probes features of the stimulus that are irrelevant for the performance in the main task (Merikle, 1992; Newell & Shanks, 2014; however, note that this could also lead to overestimation of awareness; Michel, 2022).
+In addition, introducing a long delay after the presentation of the subliminal stimulus might cause the experience of it to fade before it is queried by the awareness measure (Lagnado et al., 2006; Newell & Shanks, 2014; Ogilvie & Carruthers, 2014).
+Underestimation of awareness can also occur if the participant uses a very strict criterion when judging whether she saw the prime (Eriksen, 1960; Hannula et al., 2005; Peters & Lau, 2015).
+Finally, if the objective task is too difficult, participants can be at chance even if they do see the stimulus, or parts of it, and their motivation to perform the task on invisible stimuli can also be hindered, leading to worse performance (Pratte & Rouder, 2009).

 The above issues might lead to overestimating unconscious processing, due to contamination by conscious effects.
 On the other hand, one might underestimate unconscious processing, due to insensitive measures of the unconscious effect.
 The most prominent measure for probing unconscious effects are reaction times (RTs), as measured using keyboard presses (e.g., comparing RTs in the congruent vs. incongruent condition; Naccache et al., 2002; Naccache & Dehaene, 2001).
 However, for invisible primes this effect is usually very small (Greenwald et al., 1996).
 Also, it only indexes the end result of the response, and does not provide insight on the process of formulating the final decision, as it unfolds over time (Scherbaum et al., 2010).